Condemnation and eminent domain are two terms that you’ll encounter when buying land.

 Sometimes properties are condemned when they are unsafe or uninhabitable so that the plot of land can be repurposed for public use.

 The government will market them as condemned, destroy the existing structures, and perform modifications on the private property before acquiring it.

 This is the origin of this phrase.

-That said, “condemnation” does not always mean that a property is uninhabitable.
+That said, “condemnation” in this context does not always mean that a property is taken.